elsasserlab/publicchip/README.md

 Code used to generate the figures on the publication is also available in `src`.

 Overall:
+- Peaks were called using MACS2 on broadPeak with qval = 0.05 for each replicate.
+The aggregated peak set consists of loci that appear in at least 2 out of the 3 replicates.
+These are the `reliable` groups available under `peaks/Deaton_2016/aggregated`.
 - Peak density heatmaps were calculated using `deepTools computeMatrix`.
 The precomputed matrix was then visualized by `peak_density_annotated.py` script.
 - Average heatmaps were calculated using `rtracklayer` and `GenomicRanges` libraries in R. Corresponding scripts are found per-figure in `src`.
+- Some of the profile plots that appear have been calculated with a customized version of `ngs.plot.r`.
+The relevant code is also in `src`.
+Note that this custom version shows the same profile as the original ngsplot, but sets the scale to 1x normalized values as you would get by looking at the `bw` files.
 - Bin-based plots also calculated in R and scripts for this are provided.
 - Profile plots were mostly calculated by a customized version of ngsplot that calculates Y axes as 1x RPGC coverage.
 These results can also be calcualted by